 STATUS: CLOSED.
-The airport links to the Airport Traffic Pattern map, which has been in place since 2006, as required by A.R.S. § 28-8486.
+The airport links to the [Airport Traffic Pattern map](#), which has been in place since 2006, as required by A.R.S. § 28-8486.
 This map is being updated as part of the Airport Master Plan update.
-The airport website was updated in January 2022 to include links to the Arizona Department of Real Estate regarding A.R.S. § 28-8486 (Territory In The Vicinity Of A Public Airport), enacted by the 1999 Legislature.
-Kimley-Horn and Associates is updating the Airport Traffic Pattern Map as part of the Airport Master Plan Update this summer.
+The airport website was updated in January 2022 to include links to the [Arizona Department of Real Estate](#) regarding A.R.S. § 28-8486 (Territory In The Vicinity Of A Public Airport), enacted by the 1999 Legislature.
+Kimley-Horn and Associates has updated the Airport Traffic Pattern Map as part of the Airport Master Plan Update (discussed at the July 6, 2022 Airport Commission meeting under NEW BUSINESS).
+Map published to [State Department of Real Estate website](#) with an effective date of September 1, 2022; the map for the County Recorder has been submitted.